mmbenton/dev_workshop_2023/source/index.rst

 Session 2, Breakout 1: Introduction to Software Patterns
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""

-To develop robust and maintainable software solutions in medical imaging, understanding software patterns is crucial.
-This chapter explores common design patterns, architectural patterns, and best practices specifically tailored for medical imaging applications.
+Understanding software patterns is crucial to develop robust and maintainable software solutions in medical imaging.
+This chapter explores common design patterns, architectural patterns, and best practices tailored for medical imaging applications.
 It provides insights into structuring code, optimizing performance, and promoting extensibility and modularity.

 Session 2, Breakout 2: Automated Planning in Medical Imaging